i6mi6/react-native-sdr/README.md

 ```

 The template is what you pass from the server to the component.
-It used for rendering the component.
+It's used for rendering the component.
 It must look like this:

 ```
 {